 Note: Pages replaced the Mypage service on January 1, 2014.
 Pages is limited to professional, research, instructional, and academic needs.
 The content in an account on Pages must be related to the individual's, department's, or student group's role within the university (for example, a faculty or staff member's professional, research, or academic information, or a student's academic tasks).
 Specifically, these accounts are no longer to be used for content such as hobbies, family information, and favorite entertainment links.
 All account owners are being contacted about this change.

-For policies regarding posting information on Pages, see Policies for personal web pages
+For policies regarding posting information on Pages, see At IU, what is the policy for information on personal web pages?

 On this page: